dellsystem/dellsystem.github.io/tech.md

 	* Scott Galloway's The Four (haven't read this yet)
 * David Graeber for The Baffler: [Of Flying Cars and the Declining Rate of Profit](https://thebaffler.com/salvos/of-flying-cars-and-the-declining-rate-of-profit)
 * Evgeny Morozov:
+	* interviewed for Nesta: [In conversation with Evgeny Morozov on big data, identity and the Silicon Valley hegemony](http://www.nesta.org.uk/blog/conversation-evgeny-morozov-big-data-identity-and-silicon-valley-hegemony) (from 2015 but still very good)
     * interviewed for the New Left Review: [Socialize the Data Centres!](https://newleftreview.org/II/91/evgeny-morozov-socialize-the-data-centres)
     * for the Guardian: [Will tech giants move on from the internet, now we’ve all been harvested?](https://www.theguardian.com/technology/2018/jan/28/morozov-artificial-intelligence-data-technology-online)
 	* for The Baffler: [The Taming of Tech Criticism](https://thebaffler.com/salvos/taming-tech-criticism)